Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ## Manual testing procedures

-I have been using the Google Chrome dev tools to make sure the site looks good on different screen-sizes.
+I have been using the Google Chrome dev tools to make sure the site looks good on different devices/screens.
 I designed the page to be optimized at the dev tools breakpoints and i also looked at what intervals it didn´t look so good in and then added a media querie there.
 I have tested the functionality myself and i also asked my girlfriend to try it out.
+I also used Lighthouse in dev tools.
+It gave me the information that my performance is at 74, and that i could take a look at the sizing of images.
+When we try it out it´s quick enough, so for now i let it be.
+The image sizing and best practice with images is something i will have a look at more in depth for future projects.

 ### Header menu